 Sometimes It’s Not What You Think, So Trace It!

-And when you have to drop the bomb that they need two retreatments instead of one, you get increased case acceptance.
-So in this case, his diagnosis was Previously Treated and Asymptomatic Apical Periodontitis #13 and Previously Treated and Chronic Apical Abscess #14.
-Both of these teeth had failing root canals due to a missed canal in each tooth—the palatal canal in #13 and the MB2 in #14.
+The sinus tract tracing revealed that the sinus tract actually belonged to tooth #14—it traced right to that tooth’s MB root.
+So, the patient’s diagnosis was Previously Treated and Asymptomatic Apical Periodontitis #13 and Previously Treated and Chronic Apical Abscess #14.
+Both of these teeth had failing root canals due to a missed canal in each tooth—the palatal canal in tooth #13, and the MB2 in tooth #14.

 See more when you follow me on Instagram and Facebook!